usefulthink/node-eyefi/README.md

 ## Running standalone

-    # create a file named config.json (just copy the config.json.sample) and enter your mac-address and uploadKey
+    # create a file named config.json (just copy the config.json.sample)
     cp config.json.sample config.json

+    # edit config.json and enter your cards mac-address and uploadKey

     # start the server
-    node app.js
+    node standalone.js

 now take a photo to see if it's working.